Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Acknowledgement

 \section{Acknowledgement}

-This work was partly supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2023-00219700, Development of FACS-compatible Facial Expression Style Transfer Technology for Digital Human, 90\%) and National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2022R1F1A1066170, Physically valid 3D human motion reconstruction from multi-view videos, 10\%).
+This work was partly supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2023-00219700, Development of FACS-compatible facial expression style transfer technology for digital human, 90\%), National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2022R1F1A1066170, Physically valid 3D human motion reconstruction from multi-view videos, 10\%), and the research grant of Kwangwoon University in 2024.